-Being able to get a great guitar at a tight budget is a skill a true musician should know.
-You can find the best acoustic-electric guitars under $300 or even less than $200.
+Being able to get a great guitar on a tight budget is a skill a true musician should know.
+You can find the best acoustic-electric guitars for under $300 or even less than $200.
 Yet, this will take time because you should check and test them yourself.

 It may seem time-consuming, but there’s a shortcut to that.
 I made this list for budget buyers out there who don’t have enough time to explore the market and look for the best.

 This article offers you 10 products you can choose from.

 These products aren’t randomly picked, but it took me some time to ponder on their worth to be on the list.
 Plus, I had a guideline that helps me hasten the process and find all the acoustic-electric guitars that are both budget-friendly and beginner-friendly.

 And, towards the end of the article, I’ll share the guideline I used to make this list comprehensive and relevant.